lmuntaner/tech-introduction-product-people/docs/databases/relational.md

 5 | Ernest | Hemingway | American
 6 | William | Burroughs | American

-Note the first column.
-One of the main characteristics of a Relational Database is to set a unique identifier per each row.
+Check the first column `id`.
+One of the main characteristics of a relational database is to have a unique identifier per each row.

-This is usually accomplished by using an column called `id` which is a number incremented per each new row.
+This is usually accomplished by using a column called `id` which is a number incremented per each new row.
 This column that uniquely identifies each row is called **PRIMARY KEY**.

-The columns are: id, first name, last name and nationality.
+The columns of this table are: `id`, `first_name`, `last_name` and `nationality`.
 Each column has always the same type of data.
-For example: `id` will always be an integer, whereas `first name` will always be text.
+For example: `id` will always be an integer, whereas `first_name` will always be text.

 Another example would be a table for books: